ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Access IFTTT Via Ameba.rst

 Once the Applet is ready in the IFTTT dashboard, the example program can be flashed onto Ameba board to post HTTP request.

-1. The example program is under the folder “HTTP_IFTTT_POST”.
+1. The example program is under the folder "HTTP_IFTTT_POST".
 Follow the steps below:

-1) Open the example code in “File” -> “Examples” -> “AmebaWiFi” ->
+1) Open the example code in "File" -> "Examples" -> "AmebaWiFi" ->
-“HTTP_IFTTT_Post”
+"HTTP_IFTTT_Post"

 2) Once the example is opened, edit the following 3 items inside the code to make the program work.